Sahaba al-Rehmania: Biography

 With her son she conceived the project of seeking a political alliance and military support to regain the power that is their due.
-Sahaba and Abdelmalik went to Istanbul to address the Ottoman sultan, Mourad III newly ascended the throne.
+Sahaba and Abdelmalik went to Istanbul to address the Ottoman sultan, Mourad III newly ascended to the throne.
 Indeed, Sahaba was a friend of Nurbanu Sultan, the widow of Selim II and the mother of Sultan Murad III.
 Abdelmalik strongly insisted on this sovereign to obtain that he put at his disposal a Turkish army with which he would go to Morocco to strip his nephew of the crown.
 Murad III received this proposal with anger and refused to favor such a design.
 However, Sahaba and her son Abdelmalik remained in the Ottoman capital until they found a solution to this problem.
 A solution quickly presented itself, that same year, in 1574, the Ottoman sultan fought against the Spanish occupiers to regain control of Tunisia.
 He sent missives to his governors in Algiers and Tripoli ordering them to dispatch ships that could support him in this conflict.
-The two Saadian brothers Abdelmalik and Ahmad also decide to participate in the sultan's defensive operation by leading one of the ships leaving Algiers.
-Tunisia was reconquered and Sahaba was the first to be aware of the Ottoman victory against the Spanish and was in turn the first to announce this victory to the Ottoman sultan.
-Fine diplomat, bringing the message of victory over the Spanish to which his son contributed, she asked simultaneously that the latter support Abdelmalik in his struggle for power against Abu Abdallah Mohammed II.
+The two Saadian brothers Abdelmalik and Ahmad also decided to participate in the sultan's defensive operation by leading one of the ships leaving Algiers.
+Tunisia was reconquered, and Sahaba was the first to be aware of the Ottoman victory against the Spanish and was in turn the first to announce this victory to the Ottoman sultan.
+Fine diplomat, bringing the message of victory over the Spanish, to which his son contributed, she asked simultaneously that the latter support Abdelmalik in his struggle for power against Abu Abdallah Mohammed II.
 Without hesitation, this time, the Ottoman sultan ordered his governor of Algiers to equip Abdelmalek with men and horses.